open-telemetry/semantic-conventions/docs/general/events.md

 ## General event attributes

-Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attribute `event.name` consisting of a dot-separated `namespace` and `name` that uniquely identifies the event.
+Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attribute `event.name` that uniquely identifies the event.
+Events with same `event.name` are structurally similar to one another.
 Events may also have other LogRecord attributes.

-The `namespace` portion is used to logically separate events from different systems.
-For example, to record Events from browser apps, mobile apps and Kubernetes, we could use `browser`, `device` and `k8s` as the `namespace` for their Events.
-This provides a clean separation of semantics for events in each of the domains.

-Within a particular `namespace`, the `name` portion identifies the event.
-Events with same `event.name` are structurally similar to one another.

 When recording events from an existing system as OpenTelemetry Events, it is possible that the existing system does not have the equivalent of a name or